Chartered Educational Assessor (CEA)

 - Suitable samples of mark schemes and / or level descriptors;

-It is essential that the successful candidate is able to ensure that all members of the assessment team fully understand the application of the criteria within each centre in your charge, and that this is communicated clearly and simply to all members.
+Management of the assessment process is essential.
+The successful candidate is able to ensure that all members of the assessment team fully understand the expected standards of performance, application of the assessment criteria within each centre or assessment in your charge, and that this is communicated clearly and efficiently to all members.

-A prospective CEA should also provide evidence that he/she can effectively train and support individual assessors and assessment centres in general.
+A prospective CEA should also provide evidence that he/she can effectively train and support individual assessors and assessment teams.

 Evidence of these abilities might include: